 Anyway, those are just some thoughts on believing in yourself…

 As I said, I’m in the position of having gone through many of these things in the last few years, and it’s my privilege to be able to share what I learned — my biggest mistakes and my biggest insights — with you.
-This is EXACTLY what IWT is about: living a Rich Life, whether through your finances, your career, your social skills, personal relationships, or even health and fitness and travel.
+This is EXACTLY what IWT is about: living a Rich Life, whether through your finances, your career, your social skills, personal relationships, or even health and fitness and travel, and yes, even believing in yourself.

 P.S.
 If you’re curious and want to get more thoughts like this, you can sign up for my free newsletter.